 Once you’re done hoovering, it’s time to tackle any pesky stains that may have snuck onto your furniture.

-Spot cleaning can be a great way to clean off small messes quickly and without damaging the fabric.
+One of the best ways to clean your couch off of small messes quickly and without damaging the fabric is spot cleaning.
 The most important thing when spot cleaning is to use a mild detergent, as harsh chemicals will damage the futon seat’s fabric or cause discoloration.

 You should also test any cleaners on an inconspicuous part of the futon seat first, such as inside a crease or underneath one of the pillows.
 This will ensure that it won’t leave spots or discolorations on the padding.